aws/amazon-chime-sdk-js/README.md

     }

-    // videoTileDidUpdate is also invoked when you call startLocalVideoTile or tileState changes. console.log(`If you called stopLocalVideoTile, ${tileState.active} is false.`);
+    // videoTileDidUpdate is also invoked when you call startLocalVideoTile or tileState changes.
+    // The tileState.active can be false in poor Internet connection, when the user paused the video tile, or when the video tile first arrived. console.log(`If you called stopLocalVideoTile, ${tileState.active} is false.`);
     meetingSession.audioVideo.bindVideoElement(tileState.tileId, videoElement);
     localTileId = tileState.tileId;